-When you are at a hotel pool or beach, anything goes – barring nudity!
+When you are at a hotel pool or beach, anything goes – barring nudity.
 So feel free to pack your bikini or Burkina – whatever you feel most comfortable in when at beaches and pools that are at hotels etc.

 What to Wear in the Desert in Dubai?

-In the Winter, the day temperatures can be cold too so be sure to pack your layers then too!
+In the Winter, the day temperatures can be cooler too so be sure to pack your layers then too.